 I picked up my fabric covered batting and moved it to my dining room table.
 I needed more space to now make the rug.
 Since it was in the order it came off my sewing machine, it didn’t tangle at all and just fed the process as I started round and round to make the rug.

 I started with about 15″ of the fabric covered batting and made a big ‘U’.
 You need to really curve the ends, and smush it down.
 Set your machine to a big zig zag stitch, and have plenty of bobbins ready.
 I used 8 bobbins of thread for putting the rug together.
 Zig zag the fabric covered batting together.
 When you get to the end, start wrapping the corner to make the rug.

 At the beginning, make sure to ease in a lot of the outside fabric as you round the corners so that the rug will lay flat.
 If you pull it up, it will curl a bit.
 To do this, lay the fabric very flat on your sewing surface and ease in until the outside edge can lay flat without curling.

-Also, TIP: Make sure that you are adding the next round from inside your sewing machine arm, not on the outside.
+TIP: Make sure that you are adding the next round from inside your sewing machine arm, not on the outside.
 As the rug gets big it makes it much easier!

 Keep sewing round and round until all of your strips are sewn into a rug!
 Just make sure everything is lying flat, or your rug won’t lay flat.
 That is really the only thing you need to worry about!

-I love my new bright jelly roll rug!
+My new bright jelly roll rug!